lunakv/lrdb-server/README.md

 **Language warning** 🇨🇿: Since the primary users of this project were czech, user documentation, log messages and page contents are in Czech.

 ## Deprecation notice ⚠️
 This project is no longer maintained.
 Some modifications may be necessary before it can be run successfully.
-If you intend on using this software, make sure all dependencies are up to date to protect yourself from security vulnerabilities.
+If you intend on using this software, make sure all dependencies are up to date to protect yourself against security vulnerabilities.

 ## Requirements
 - `node.js` runtime and `npm`